 Put them in the right family-oriented environment and they will thrive as companion dogs.
 On the other hand, assign them a specific duty (such as rat-hunting) and they will get it done no matter what.
 They’re as determined as dogs come.

 35. Irish Terrier

 Highlights: Bold, Spirited, Gentle

 These terriers are bold, dashing and brave, earning the nickname of the “Daredevil” Terrier.
 They have a feisty personality that can take some time to get used to.
 However, they’re gentle and tenderhearted when need be.

-Their signature wiry red coat gives them a unique look, all while minimizing dander production.
-A Irish Terrier can be as versatile as any terrier: they’re fantastic companions, skilled vermin hunters and great watchdogs.
+Their signature wiry red coats give them a unique look, all while minimizing dander production.
+A Irish Terrier can be as versatile as any terrier: they’re adaptable companions, skilled vermin hunters and great watchdogs.

 36. Soft Coated Wheaten Terrier

 Highlights: Friendly, Cheerful, Loyal

-Don’t let their cheerful and happy personality fool you, the Soft Coated Wheaten is just as stubborn as any other terrier.
-But if you can handle that, they make some of the best companion family dogs around.
+While they may have a cheerful and happy personality, the Soft Coated Wheaten is just as stubborn as any other terrier.
+But if you can handle this, they make some of the best companion dogs among the hypoallergenic breeds.

-They are indeed fun-loving and get along great with children.
+They are undeniably fun-loving and get along great with children.
 And although they rarely shed, careful grooming is necessary to prevent their soft, silky long coats from tough matting.
 These tangles can seriously hurt the dog.

 37. Tibetan Terrier

 Highlights: Loving, Devoted, Sensitive

 The “Holy Dog of Tibet” is everything you expect from a dog given such a nickname.
-Not only are they affectionate and loyal, but also vigilant enough to make some of the best watchdogs for the Tibetan monasteries.
+They affectionate and loyal, but also vigilant enough to make some of the best watchdogs for the Tibetan monasteries.
 Even today, they retain their watchdog instincts.

-They love being around people and socializing with other dogs.
+Tibetan Terriers love being around people and socializing with other dogs.
 As brave as they are, they do have a sensitive and gentle side.
-Just keep in mind that these rare dogs may be difficult to find, especially in western countries.
+Just keep in mind that these rare dogs may be difficult to find, especially in the western countries.

 38. Lagotto Romagnolo